-Applications are reviewed by the Program Accreditation Committee (PAC) and presented for approval by the Transplant Accreditation & Certification Council (TACC) and presented for approval at the Fall Council Meeting.
+Applications are reviewed by the Program Accreditation Committee (PAC) and presented for approval by the Transplant Accreditation & Certification Council (TACC).
 Applications will not be presented at the Winter and Spring Council Meeting due to the Annual Abdominal Transplant Surgery Match.
 This ensures any changes happen prior to match day.

 Accreditation and Reaccreditation Information

 All data submitted must be from the Academic Year (July 1 - June 30).
-The completed application will be reviewed by the Fellowship Training Committee (Chair, Co-chair and 2 committee members).
+The completed application will be reviewed by the Program Accreditation Committee (Chair, Co-chair and 2 committee members).
 The applicant institution will be notified of the names of the reviewers and are asked to cooperate with the reviewers' requests for additional information if necessary.

 If the application is from a program not previously accredited, or if the accreditation has lapsed, a site visit to the applicant institution must be arranged for the reviewers.
 The ASTS National Office will work with both the institution and the reviewers to organize the site visit.
 The applicant institution is expected to develop an itinerary that is mutually acceptable with the reviewers' goals and objectives.

 Direct expenses associated with travel to the site visit are borne by the applicant institution.
 The ASTS National Office will invoice the applicant institution after the site visit and payment is due after the application ruling is determined by the Transplant Accreditation & Certification Council.
 If the application is a renewal from an institution previously accredited, a site visit is not mandatory, and will be at the discretion of the reviewers.

 The reviewers will submit a detailed report to the Transplant Accreditation & Certification Council and will recommend whether the program meets the requirements for approval, whether additional information is necessary, or whether the application should be disapproved.